fbraem/mqweb/api/queue.md

 ---
 layout: default
 title: MQWeb &bull; QueueController
-features: true
+api: true
 hideSidebar: true
 ---
 QueueController
 ===============

-The first part of the URI must be `queue` to call the QueueController.
+The second part of the URI must be `queue` to call the QueueController.
 This controller can be used to get information from a queue.

 ##Actions

-###index

-Name
-: index

-Type
-: HTML

-Parameters
-: + **queueManager**

-    The name of the queuemanager

-Example
-: `/queue/index/PIGEON`

-<div style="clear:both;"> </div>

-Shows a form to inquire a queuelist.
-It's possible to directly go to the detail page of a queue.
-Pass the name of queue as fragment of the URI.
-MQWeb uses the AngularJS [ngRoute](http://docs.angularjs.org/api/ngRoute) module to make this work. `/queue/index/PIGEON/#MQWEB.TEST.Q01` will show the detail page of queue `MQWEB.TEST.Q01`.

 ###inquire